frederic-perez/AmE-dictionary/data/dictionary.md

 __equivocate__ _v_ To be deliberately ambiguous or unclear in order to mislead or withhold information. _Syn_ prevaricate, beat around the bush, palter, tergiversate
 __equivocation__ _n_
 __eradicate__ _v tr_ :two: __1__ To do away with as completely as if by pulling up by the roots. __2__ To pull up by the roots.
+__eras__ _n pl_ /er-uhz/ Periods of time in a person’s life characterized by something distinctive and noticeable, such as a particular emotional state, relationship, achievement, or interest. _I’ve lived through three separate eras just this year, but I feel like I’m finally in my lucky girl era._
 __ergomania__ _n_ An excessive desire to work or exercise.
 __ermine__ _n_ :two::hammer:
 __Eros__ _n_ __2__ (sometimes l.c.)
 Physical love; sexual desire.